About Us

 Dr. Aura Villamil-Rubin is a seasoned licensed clinical psychologist specializing in psychological evaluations and therapy for children, adolescents, and adults.
 She is known for providing culturally sensitive, neurodiversity-affirming care to diverse families throughout Arizona communities.

 Dr. Villamil-Rubin’s diagnostic expertise includes comprehensive psychological testing for autism spectrum disorder, developmental disabilities, learning disorders, ADHD, mood disorders, personality disorders, and trauma-related conditions.
-She also conducts diagnostic evaluations for immigration-related services.
+She also conducts diagnostic evaluations for immigration-related services and educational/academic testing for schools.
 Her deep understanding of cultural and linguistic contexts makes her a trusted clinician for immigrant families.

 Her therapeutic experience includes treating emotional dysregulation, trauma, social skill difficulties, and complex family dynamics.
 Her background includes more than two decades serving as a bilingual school psychologist, where she advocated for inclusive services and accommodations.